 The objectives related to updating the Connecticut PSD were intended to be limited to incremental changes to specific parameter values given the existing savings calculation methodologies.
 During the study there have been significant changes in the policy context regarding the heat pump-based HVAC measures and the savings estimation methods in the PSD do not yet reflect these policy changes and new technological considerations (i.e., performance at very cold temperatures).

-As such, a second study is already underway (the R2246 Residential Heat Pump Study) to help address the more fundamental savings methodology and heat pump performance characteristicsthat are not able to be addressed as part of this study.
+As such, a second study is already underway (the R2246 Residential Heat Pump Study) to help address the more fundamental savings methodology and heat pump performance characteristics (i.e., achieved efficiencies) that are not able to be addressed as part of this study.

 Overview of Approach

 The study involves the ongoing collection of electricity use at one-minute intervals for DHW and HVAC equipment across Connecticut.
 Participants were recruited from households that participated in a rebate program in 2019, 2020, or 2021 program years and received a rebate for a qualifying HPWH or heat pump-based HVAC measure (such as a ductless or ducted air source heat pump).
 The energy monitoring data itself is a project deliverable, as well as various analytical outputs.
-For this report, the focus is PSD update parameters for HPWHs and for ductless air source heat pumps (mini splits).
+For this report, the focus is PSD update parameters for HPWHs and for ductless air source heat pumps (mini splits) in full displacement scenarios.
 The study team aims to incorporate central ducted heat pump systems in a second report in 2024.

 The program’s measure eligibility requirements during the 2018-2020 program years were different than for the current program.
 Heat pump water heater UEF requirements and heat pump efficiencies are lower in 2020 than they now are in 2023, and program requirements for heat pumps rebated in this study do not always meet the more rigorous ones instituted on January 1, 2023, that give enhanced rebates for systems that units provide the majority (or all) heating load in a residence or are installed in a partial-displacement scenario with integrated controls.
 In this study, participants were not screened out if their ductless heat pumps provided partial heating displacement only, with or without controls.
 Therefore, in presenting the results, it is necessary to make some adjustments in the sampled results to adjust for differences in efficiencies between the sampled units and current efficiencies, and to exclude sample points that would not be eligible for current enhanced incentives.

+For all findings we provide confidence intervals to demonstrate how statistically robust the findings are; findings in the second report (after an additional year of monitoring) are expected to be more robust.

 Heat Pump Water Heater Savings (kWh)

 The HPWH PSD value the study evaluated as part of this study is the annual retrofit gross energy savings.
 HPWH savings estimates from this study and from the existing PSD are provided in Table 2, by measure tier.
 Compared to the existing PSD estimates, the currently available larger volume HPWHs save considerably more energy (731 kWh versus 197 kWh).
-This is due in part to the program requiring more efficient HPWHs in 2020 and presently than in the past.
+This is due in part to the program requiring more efficient HPWHs in 2020 and presently than in the past, and due to updates to the assumed baseline measure efficiencies.
 The average UEF of the water heaters in this study is 3.28 whereas the average UEF from the 2017 PSD is 2.68.
 The smaller volume HPWHs are estimated to save slightly less energy than the existing PSD assumption.

 Table 2: Heat Pump Water Heater Savings by Tier